Reading now: Understanding the turning circle: How to choose the right device

 How do you calculate the turning circle?

 The turning circle is defined by the distance between the axles (wheelbase), the maximum steering angle of the wheels and the track width.
-Using these parameters, the turning circle can be determined either by geometric calculations or, in practice, by measuring the smallest circle that the vehicle can drive at full steering angle.
+Using these parameters, the turning circle can be determined either by geometric calculations or, in practice, by measuring the smallest circle that the vehicle can make at full steering lock.